sreeni-cts/AlbumsExercise/README.md

 ## Requirements
 -	Minimum SDK Version is 23
--	Used the MVVM Architechture
+-	Used MVVM Architechture in this project

 ## List of recommendations for future improvements
 - It is good to get the albums on API itself then the app performance will get improve.